IsaacAhor/Password_Generator/README.md

 # [Project 1 (Python):](https://isaacahor.github.io/Porfolio/)
-## This is an automated uncrackable password generator
+1. This is an automated uncrackable password generator
-<p> Contains all alphanumeric characters and special characters
+2. Contains all alphanumeric characters and special characters
-<p> Maximum length of password is 12
+3. Maximum length of password is 12
-<p> The code generates a distinct password at each print
+4. The code generates a distinct password at each print

 ### import random
     <import random>